nodejs/node/doc/api/modules.markdown

 <!-- type=misc -->

-When a file is run directly from io.js, `require.main` is set to its `module`.
+When a file is run directly from Node.js, `require.main` is set to its `module`.
 That means that you can determine whether a file has been run directly by testing

     require.main === module

-For a file `foo.js`, this will be `true` if run via `iojs foo.js`, but `false` if run by `require('./foo')`.
+For a file `foo.js`, this will be `true` if run via `node foo.js`, but `false` if run by `require('./foo')`.

 Because `module` provides a `filename` property (normally equivalent to